Daphne Park: Career

 On graduating in 1943, Park turned down jobs in the Treasury and the Foreign Office to make a direct contribution to the war effort.
 She then joined the First Aid Nursing Yeomanry (FANY).
 During the selection process for FANY, she came to the attention of the Special Operations Executive (SOE), due to her understanding of ciphers.
 Park was promoted to the rank of sergeant and trained groups of operatives for Operation Jedburgh, whose task was to support the Resistance in Europe.
 In 1945 Park went to work as a briefing and dispatching officer in North Africa.
 On her return in 1946 she was sent to Vienna to establish an office for the Field Intelligence Agency Technical (FIAT), a unit of the Allied Commission responsible for tracking down former Axis scientists.

 In 1948, she was attached to the Foreign Office, while actually working for the Secret Intelligence Service (SIS, aka MI6), becoming Third Secretary of the United Kingdom's delegation to NATO in 1952.
 She then became Second Secretary of the British Embassy in Moscow between 1954 and 1956.

 From 1959 to 1961 she was Consul and First Secretary to Léopoldville, which in practice meant being head of MI6 there.
 British parliamentarian David Lea wrote that shortly before she died, she claimed to have been involved in organising the abduction and murder of Patrice Lumumba during the Congo Crisis.
-Park (allegedly) confided to Lea that the reasoning behind the assassination was MI6 fears that Lumumba would hand over the high-value Katangese uranium deposits of Shinkolobwe as well as the diamonds and other important minerals largely located in the secessionist eastern state of Katanga to the Russians.
+Park (allegedly) confided to Lea that the reasoning behind the assassination was MI6 fears that Lumumba would hand over the high-value Katangese uranium deposits of Shinkolobwe as well as the diamonds and other important minerals largely located in the secessionist eastern state of Katanga to the Soviet Union.
 The Shinkolobwe uranium mine provided the uranium used by the Manhattan Project, including in atomic bombs dropped on the Japanese cities of Hiroshima and Nagasaki in 1945.

 She rose further through the ranks of the Foreign Office to serve in the British High Commission in Lusaka from 1964 to 1967 and then Consul-General to Hanoi from 1969 to 1970.
 In 1972 she was Chargé d'Affaires of the British Embassy of Ulan Bator for several months.
 From 1973 onwards she served in the Foreign Office then retired two years early in 1979 to become Principal of Somerville College, Oxford.

 Despite her known intelligence service, SIS would neither confirm nor deny she was under their employment.